Induce Labour With Natural Methods – Bring On Labour Naturally

 7. Castor Oil

-Castor oil causes diarrhoea (and sometimes vomiting) for the mother which may be unpleasant and if you do go into labour, who wants to spend it on the toilet?
-Often in early labour you will have diarrhoea – this is the body’s own way of clearing out and making space for baby, but sometimes this doesn’t happen, especially if baby isn’t yet ready and given the signal for labour to start.
+BellyBelly does not recommend castor oil for labour induction.
+It causes diarrhoea (and sometimes vomiting) for some women, which is very unpleasant – and if you do go into labour, who wants to spend it on the toilet?
+Often in early labour you will already have diarrhoea, which is the body’s way of clearing out and making space for baby, but sometimes this doesn’t happen, especially if baby isn’t yet ready and given the signal for labour to start.

 On the other hand, I have also heard stories where a post-dates mother had been suffering from terrible constipation and labour had stalled – upon taking the castor oil, she was able to go to the toilet, labour progressed and all went well.
 But is it safe?
 Take a look at our article: Castor Oil To Induce Labour – Is It Safe and Does It Work? for more information.